jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 The Jalapeno package is preinstalled and running on the **Jalapeno** VM (198.18.128.101).

 1. SSH to the Jalapeno VM and verify k8s pods are running.
-Note, some pods may initially be in a *CrashLoopBackOff* state.
-These should resolve after 2-3 minutes).
 For those students new to Kubernetes you can reference this cheat sheet [HERE](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

     ```
     ssh cisco@198.18.128.101
     ```

     - verify k8s pods
     ```
     kubectl get pods -A
     ```
-    The output should look something like:
+    The output should look something like the following.
+Note that the Jalapeno VM is also using Cilium as its CNI, and that all of the Jalapeno pods/microservices are running in the **jalapeno** namespace.
+Also, the Jalapeno K8s cluster is completely independent of the K8s cluster on the Berlin VM.
+In our simulation the Berlin VM is a consumer of services on our SRv6 network, which may include services that are accessed by interacting with Jalapeno.

     ```
     cisco@jalapeno:~/jalapeno/install$ kubectl get pods -A